rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 ### Retrieve dependency

-First in order to retrieve needed dependency and install sfr-neufbox-change-marge-bruit in your $HOME/bin/, run:
+First in order to install sfr-neufbox-change-marge-bruit in your $HOME/bin/ and retrieve needed dependency, run:
 ```
     make
 ```